electrified/music-frontend/README.md

 TODO
 ----

-Get and list sources
+- Get and list sources
-Button to scan
+- Button to scan
-Button to reload metadata
+- Button to reload metadata
-AudioFile List
+- AudioFile List
-Rewrite using async await
+- Rewrite using async await
+- Use hooks where suitable
+- Add tests using cypress
+-